Introduction to Barcodes

 A barcode is a symbol that can be easily read by a scanner or smartphone.
 Barcodes link to a globally unique number.
 Retailers use this number to enter product information into their database.
 Barcodes do not contain information.
 They just represent the number.
 Barcodes are most commonly used at store checkouts to quickly retrieve the name and price of a product.
 Barcodes also track products as they move through the supply chain.
 Once scanned, the store can be alerted to low stock levels of a particular item.
 This prompts the store to reorder.
 Every variation of a product (e.g. each size and colour) requires its own barcode.

 Do I Need a Barcode?

 If you have a product you wish to be stocked at a retail store, you will almost certainly need barcodes.
 Different retailers and regions have varying standards.
 It is important to pick the right barcode type to avoid unnecessary hassle and confusion when your products arrive in store.
 Each product and variation will require its own unique barcode.
-For example, if you have 3 different products and each has 5 different colours, you will need 3 x 5 = 15 barcodes.
+For example, if you have three different products, and each has five different colours, you will need 3 x 5 = 15 barcodes.

 Types of Barcodes

 International Article Numbers, formerly EAN (European Article Numbers), are 13 digits long.
 They are used worldwide on all retail products, excluding books and magazines.
 They are the most widely used barcodes globally.
 The USA and Canada prefer UPC-A (Universal Product Codes) barcodes.
 In the UK, EAN-13 is probably the barcode you need for selling retail products in the UK.

 The EAN-13 number is encoded into a barcode image.
 When the barcode is scanned into store systems, price and inventory data related to your product are recorded by the retailer.
 A different EAN-13 number, therefore, is required for each unique product(SKU).
 Click Here to purchase EAN-13 barcodes.